uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/thread_local_storage/flattened2d_cls.rst

 ===========
 **[tls.flattened2d]**

-The class template ``flattened2d`` is an adapter that provides a flattened view of a container of containers.
+The class template ``flattened2d`` is an adaptor that provides a flattened view of a container of containers.

 .. code:: cpp